Clinch County DUI Guide

 Immediate Steps (First 24 Hours)

-- Transportation to Jail: If arrested, you'll be transported to the Clinch County jail.
+- Transportation to Jail: If arrested, you'll be transported to the Clinch County Jail, located at an address that is not currently available.
+Contact the Clinch County Sheriff's Office at (912) 487-5316 for more information.

-- Phone Calls: You'll generally be allowed to make a phone call shortly after booking.
-Use this opportunity to contact a family member, friend, or attorney.
+- Phone Calls: You will generally be allowed to make a phone call to contact a family member or an attorney.

 Critical Deadlines

-- ALR Hearing Deadline: This is arguably the most critical deadline.
-In Georgia, you have only 15 days from the date of your arrest to request an Administrative License Suspension (ALS) hearing.
-This hearing is separate from your criminal case and determines whether your driver's license will be suspended for refusing or failing a chemical test.
-Failure to request this hearing within 15 days will result in an automatic license suspension.
+- ALR Hearing Request: You have only 15 days from the date of your arrest to request an Administrative License Suspension (ALS) hearing with the Georgia Department of Driver Services (DDS).
+This hearing is separate from your criminal case and determines whether your driver's license will be suspended.
+Failure to request a hearing within this timeframe will result in an automatic license suspension.

 Local Resources